 - I can invent my own qualifier that means art v1_12_04

 Neither is appealing.
 So I believe that we need to define a new s series qualifier for every version of art that is actually released.

-#4 Updated by Lynn Garren over 4 years ago
+#4 Updated by Lynn Garren about 6 years ago